c6o/docs/content/pubsub.md

 }
 ```

-#### Unary Consumer RPC Endpoint
+#### Consumer RPC Endpoint

-For consumers that subscribe using the unary API calls will have to provide an endpoint that listens as follows:
+Messages to Consumers that subscribe using the unary API will be sent to the following RPC call.
+This has to be implemented at the endpoint specified at `Subscription.Address`:

 ``` protobuf
 service Consumer {